 Make a well in the dry ingredients, add the eggs mixture and start incorporating the flour in the wet mixture with a spatula until you have a dough.

-Take a dough out on a working surface powdered with some cassava flour and work it with you hands until you get a soft texture that holds together.
-At the beginning it might seem it won't hold together, but be patient and gentle, it will work.
+Take the dough out on a working surface powdered with some cassava flour and work it with your hands until you get a soft texture that holds together.
+In the beginning, it might seem it won't hold together but be patient and gentle, it will work.

-Split the in two equal parts and roll each of them with the palm of you hands in the shape of a big cigar.
+Split the into two equal parts and roll each of them with the palm of your hands in the shape of a big cigar.

-Put the two cigars in the baking sheet and flatten them out slightly (see pictures).
+Put the two cigars on the baking sheet and flatten them out slightly (see pictures).

 After the first bake take the baking sheet out and let them cool down.

 Turn the oven down at 300F.